 Whether you’re a teacher who’s tired of rowdy kids or an accountant who’s tired of crunching numbers, changing careers doesn’t have to be a long process, especially if you’re considering nursing.
-So if you want to know how to become an RN fast, our Accelerated BSN program in Ohio is the answer.
+If you want to know how to become an RN fast, our Accelerated BSN program in Ohio is the answer.

 No matter your current profession, if you have a non-nursing bachelor’s degree, our ABSN program makes it possible to earn a quality BSN in as few as 16 months.
 Plus, we’re a nursing program with no waiting list.